 GrowUp Urban Farms aims to address some of the fundamental flaws in our global agricultural system by using aquaponic and vertical growing techniques to build farms in cities.
 By using empty rooftop and brownfield sites in inner-city spaces, our farms help make use of neglected city spaces in a way that adds value to these spaces and the people involved with them.
 Large cities such as London also tend to be on average 4° warmer than the surrounding countryside due to the ‘urban heat island’ effect, which lowers heating costs and makes it particularly suitable for growing produce.

-All our produce is sustainably grown and delivered locally – reconnecting people with the way food is produced and what it takes to produce it.
+We produce greens and fish that are sustainably grown for a local market – reconnecting people with the way food is produced and what it takes to produce it.
 This reconnection can help people to make an informed choice about the food they eat.
-With growing awareness and demand for ethically produced food, GrowUp is well-positioned to become an innovator in food production that is well-adapted to an urban environment.
+With growing awareness and demand for ethically produced food, we’re pioneering innovation in food production for the cities of the future.